Lawmaker: US Senate, staff targeted by state-backed hackers

 - Coca-Cola eyeing drinks infused with pot’s CBD

 Wyden has proposed legislation that would allow the security office to offer digital protection for personal accounts and devices, the same way it does with official ones.
-His letter did not provide additional details of the attempts to pry into the lawmakers’ digital lives, including whether lawmakers of both parties have been targeted.
+His letter did not provide additional details of the attempts to pry into the lawmakers’ digital lives, including whether lawmakers of both parties are still being targeted.

 Google and Microsoft, which offer popular private email accounts, declined to comment.